Superalgos/Superalgos/README.md

 The app will load on your default browser.
 You should either [set Chrome as your default browser](https://support.google.com/chrome/answer/95417?co=GENIE.Platform%3DDesktop&hl=en) before executing the EXE file, or simply close the non-Chrome browser, open Chrome and go to http://localhost:1337/.

-**4. Drag and drop a template Workspace**:
+**4. Drag and drop an example workspace**:

-Drag one of the sample _workspaces_ in the ```/Templates``` folder and drop it on the _Designer_ (in the bottom half of the screen, the area with a black background) to start with a working template.
+Drag one of the sample _workspaces_ in the ```/Quick-Start-Examples``` folder and drop it on the _Designer_ (in the bottom half of the screen, the area with a black background) to start with a working template.

 ![Installation-Drag-Workspace](https://user-images.githubusercontent.com/13994516/63532304-acbe2c80-c50a-11e9-82e2-b800c98f30c0.gif)

 **5. Start indicators**:

 Click the RESTART SIMULATION button on the right-hand side of the horizontal turquoise bar.
 This puts all indicator bots to run.
-Allow some time for the bots to catch up with building candles and the rest of indicators up to the present time (the ZIP files you downloaded contains data files up to a certain point in time).
-After a few minutes, refresh the layers in the [Layers Panel](#layers-panel) as explained below.
+The ZIP files you downloaded contain data files up to a certain point in time.
+You will need to allow some time for bots to catch up with building candles and the rest of indicators up to the present time.
+After a few minutes, refresh the candles layers as explained in the [Layers Panel](#layers-panel) section.

 That's it!
 You are up and running!